 Chromosomes are given four different names, based upon the position of the centromere

-- Telocentric – this means that the centromere is at the very end of the arm of the chromatid.
+- Telocentric – This means that the centromere is at the very end of the arm of the chromatid.
 However, you will not see this in humans.

-- Acrocentric – refers to a chromosome with its centromere placed closer the terminal of one end of the arm, resulting in chromosome arms of different sizes.
+- Acrocentric – This refers to a chromosome with its centromere placed closer the terminal of one end of the arm, resulting in chromosome arms of different sizes.

-- Metacentric – a chromosome with a centromere that is located in the middle, with two seemingly equal chromosome arms.
+- Metacentric – A chromosome with a centromere that is located in the middle, with two seemingly equal chromosome arms.

 The terminal ends of chromosomes are called telomeres.
-A telomere is a short repeated DNA sequence (GC rich) complexed with proteins.
+A telomere is a short repeated DNA sequence (GC-rich) complexed with proteins.
 They are synthesized separately and later add to the chromosomal tips.

 The telomeres help in various ways: